ropensci/rerddap/cran-comments.md

 ---

-This version provides exta checks on time bounds.
+This version fixes problems with the time bounds checks and "last"

 Thanks!
 Roy Mendelssohn